amitchatterjee/knowledgenet/doc/concepts.md

 ## Definitions
 The definitions, below, are used throughout this document and library.
 Note that they may not necessarily align with industry-standard terminologies.

+### Service
-**Service**: A service is the Rete engine/framework endpoint.
+A service is the Rete engine/framework endpoint.
 Pyrete provides a "**execute(...)***" function to trigger rule execution on a set of facts.

+### Facts
-**Facts**: Facts are objects that represent a "truth".
+Facts are objects that represent a "truth".
 Facts may have attributes that describe the characteristics of the fact.
 In Pyrete, facts are instances of a classes and the characteristics are variables of the class.
 For example:

 ```python
     class Person():